Learning Outcomes:

 Making sure that your program passes all of the provided tests will not guarantee that you will get full marks for this assignment, but it will mean that you should get at least half of the marks for the parts that work according to those tests.
 In fact, we only provided to you half of the test cases that we will use for marking your assignment.
 You should also note that the test cases we will use for marking your assignment will use slightly different inputs, to ensure you are not hardcoding the expected outputs.

-Since we want to give you freedom in designing the system following the object-oriented concepts you learned in class, these are not traditional JUnit test cases like those used in the Hello GitHub assignment.
+Since we want to give you freedom in designing the system following the object-oriented concepts you learned in class, these are not traditional JUnit test cases.
 Here, the tests do not directly invoke the code (as we don’t know how you are going to implement it, which classes and methods you will create, and so on).
 Instead, they test the system from the command line interface, simulating a user typing the commands with the keyboard and observing the result shown on the screen.

 Writing your own tests or extending the ones you have been given is strongly recommended.
 Add them inside MainTest.YourTests, which you can find at the bottom of the MainTest.java class.
 You also need to uncomment each Suite Class near the top of this file: